 Me elsewhere and in other formats:

-I previously worked at the University of Michigan School of Information.
-My doctorate is from the School of Information Sciences at the University of Illinois at Urbana‐Champaign (2017).
+I am the proud product of a community college, and am passionate about supporting students from under-represented backgrounds -- particularly, first generation and community college students -- through my teaching, mentorship, and grant funding.
+I transferred from Orange Coast Community College to the University of California, Los Angeles, where I received my bachelor's degree (2007).
+My MLIS (2012) and PhD (2017) are from the School of Information Sciences at the University of Illinois at Urbana‐Champaign.
 Prior to grad school, I dug up fossils at the La Brea Tar Pits.
-When not professoring, I try to get outside and explore, or stay inside to take up messy and overly complicated art or cooking projects.
+When not professoring, I try to get outside to admire rocks and cacti, or stay inside to take up overly complicated art projects.

 Recent news